duterte/Clone-Project-Proxy/README.md

 Information on how to create an API token can also get it through here https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/

+Atlassian auth credentials should be treated in a secure manner not to be share to anyone and so it is place in .env file

 ### Incomming Request Authentication

 The app will authenticate incoming request for the proxy routes before sending it to the remote endpoints